 Knowing how to set goals will help you do more and get more out of life.
 However, do you know how to set goals properly to make the results worthwhile?
 And yes, there is a right way and a wrong way to set goals.
 Not knowing how to set goals can lead to wasted time and disillusionment that results from not getting what you want out of life.

 I will be dealing with setting goals in what follows and will only be touching on the achievement of those goals.
-To find out more about goal achievement, feel free to take a look at this article.

 Table of Contents